Encouragement

 A steady reliable stream of income is desirable for companies and governments.
 They want you to work and they are adept at making you feel guilty if you are not at the coalface.
 Buy now, pay later is one more way of taking away any feeling of liberation.
 Regular tax receipts, predictable payments enable them to plan.
 You are after all a pawn in their grand game.
 You are conned into believing that it is what you are supposed to do.
 Work is rewarding, a necessity for our soul, but are we working to tread water or swim where we want?

 If you want to be cruel to be kind, make your children suffer the pain of waiting.
 Open an account at your local savings office.
 Place a small amount of money in it.
 Allow the child to place the account access document deep inside their toybox, out of your reach.
 As each week passes you give them some pocket money or chore redemption cash and they can build a small pot to buy something of significance.
 Do this in place of going into debt to get them something ‘they can’t live without’.
 Yes, it will be a disappointment at first, but at least they will see the amount in the account building.
 It provides something guaranteed.
 Some promise they will get them what they want next month, but something crops up and it never materialises.
-If they have the money growing in the account, it is so much more honest.
+If they have the money growing in the account, it is so much more decent.

 Copyright © 2003-2024.
 Ignorance Paradox all rights reserved